Developing WordPress Frontend with Chrome Developer Tools

 The audience may already be familiar with the basic features of the Chrome Developer Tools: the DOM inspector, styles panel, and JavaScript console.
 But there are a number of lesser-known features that can dramatically improve workflows.

-This session will be demo based, will cover DevTools demo around following Topics:
+This session will be demo-based and will cover DevTools demos around the following topics:

 • Console Tricks for Debugging